Welcome to the

 We boast one of the city's most robust neighborhood action plans and are consulted about proposed developments both inside and near our boundaries.
 We have high standards when it comes to new construction and work hard to balance the interests and expectations of all stakeholders.

 Fortunately, we benefit from having a great community legacy, established by many Arlington business and civic leaders who were the original builders of our neighborhoods.
-These notables include the James Martin family, after whom AISD's Martin High School is named; the Farrar family, which still owns an office building on Park Row; plus the Caton, Chen, Hightower, Jordan, Joeckel, King, Landrum, Maner, Mathes, Moore, Terry, and Watson families - just to name a few.
+These notables include the James Martin family, after whom AISD's Martin High School is named; plus the Caton, Chen, Farrar, Hightower, Jordan, Joeckel, King, Landrum, Maner, Mathes, Moore, Terry, and Watson families - just to name a few.
 UTA professors have lived here, and some of our earliest subdivisions housed the first workers at Arlington's ever-expanding GM plant.
 Even Arlington's oldest existing house , built in 1893, is within HANA's boundaries.

-Generally speaking, HANA's boundaries run from Border Street on the north to Collins Street on the east, Pioneer Parkway on the south, and Cooper Street on the west, with a recent inclusion of the Meadow Oaks and Cedar Springs Terrace neighborhoods around Mitchell Street.
+Generally speaking, HANA's boundaries run from Abram Street on the north to Collins Street on the east, Arkansas Lane on the south, and Cooper Street on the west, plus the Meadow Oaks and Cedar Springs Terrace neighborhoods around Mitchell Street.

 If you live here or own a business here, we welcome you to participate with us!